James Sloan served in the Army 147th STRAC Infantry and was drafted into the army in 1960.

-He completed the NCO Academy, the Chemical Biological and Radiological traing classes and the Radio communications course.
+He completed the NCO Academy, the Chemical Biological and Radiological training classes, and the Radiocommunications course.
 He was also an instructor in Map Reading and Hand to Hand Combat.
-They trained as a small unit combat and recon group.
+They trained as small unit combat and recon group.
 The training was very demanding.

 Jim was stationed at Fort Lewis, Washington.
 He served in the Army for 2 years from 1960-1962.

-Jim did not see any combat or did not travel to any other countries while in the Army.
-In his spare time he wrote letters to a couple of friends and his parents and did not experience getting lonely or homesick.
-The food for the most part was quite good , "except we spent a lot of time in the field and the C-rations were not geat".
+Jim did not see any combat or did not travel to any other country while in the Army.
+In his spare time, he wrote letters to a couple of friends and his parents and did not experience getting lonely or homesick.
+The food, for the most part, was quite good, "except we spent a lot of time in the field and the C-rations were not geat".

 For recreation, he spent time exploring the mountains and forests in the area of Washington State.
 The most important thing that Jim learned was leadership skills.